insolar/observer/README.md

 2. Import [this Grafana dashboard](https://github.com/insolar/observer/blob/master/scripts/monitor/grafana/dashboards/observer.json) into Grafana or create your own.

    If necessary, [read how to import a dashboard]( https://grafana.com/docs/grafana/latest/reference/export_import/).

+## Future Node updates

+Upon any upcoming new Insolar MainNet updates, the current Node version may suspend synching.
+To resume the synching, you need to update your Node instance.

+Update instructions for future versions of the Node are on the way and will be released closer to the next significant update.

+## Additional details

+[Visit the Node wiki](https://github.com/insolar/observer/wiki) for additional details on database description, configuration parameters description and metrics description.

 ## Contribute!